-In this option, the student is to write a scholarly review of a particular research area.
+The intent of the Scholarly Review Paper is to provide a springboard for writing the dissertation.
+While hopefully publishable in its own right, the review should also form the corpus of the introduction for the dissertation.
 Models for this kind of review can be found in journals such as Psychological Bulletin.
 The review should be written for a broad audience of scientific psychologists, not more narrowly for specialists in the area.
 A scholarly review involves more than summarizing the findings of multiple studies.
 It may include: (1) critical analyses of research methodologies; (2) the synthesis and integration of multiple perspectives on the problem; (3) the derivation of defensible conclusions, principles, and/or recommendations for practice; and (4) implications, needs, and recommendations for future research.
 The review may also use meta-analytic approaches, if appropriate, to summarize findings on standard metrics.
 A good source for more information about how to write a scholarly review is: Bem, D. J. (1995).
 Writing a review article for Psychological Bulletin.
 Psychological Bulletin, 118, 172-177.
-Students electing Option B should start by reading this paper.
+Students should start by reading this paper.